JarkkoPar/Utility_AI/README.md

 ## UtilityAINavigation related search spaces

 The Navigation2D/Navigation3D search spaces are meant to be used with Godot Engine's navigation nodes.
 They create a set of Node2D or Node3D nodes that can be scored and filtered using the search criteria.

+The navigation search spaces are included but not yet fully developed.

 #### Shared Properties